myRentokil

 Access the online reporting system

-The presence of a wasps’ nest often leads to property owners taking matters into their own hands and trying to remove a wasp nest themselves.
-This is something we here at Rentokil strongly advise against, as more often than not, DIY attempts to remove a wasp nest can only just aggravate these stinging insects, leading to painful stings, which can be quite dangerous if you are allergic to them!
+The presence of a wasp nest often leads to property owners taking matters into their own hands and trying to remove a wasp nest themselves.
+This is something we here at Rentokil strongly advise against, as more often than not, DIY attempts to remove a wasp nest can only aggravate these stinging insects, leading to painful stings, which can be quite dangerous if you are allergic to them.

-There are countless articles online, as well as numerous videos on YouTube advertising best DIY methods to remove a wasp nest.
+There are countless articles online, as well as numerous videos on YouTube, advertising the best DIY methods to remove a wasp nest.
 Wasps are aggressive creatures who require little to no aggravation to attack, so trying to remove a wasp nest yourself can cost you both financially and physically.

 DIY wasp nest removal is not advised!